fsoubes/FilterRank/rank_filters.md

 A variance filter will compute the variance between the pixels of the neighborhood to create the output image.

 # 3.Results
 Here are shown the results of the selected images before and after selection of rank filters functions in imageJ.
+The image used can be found in ImageJ samples " Boats.gif".

 The followed image shows the output of the Median filter function in 8-bit image[Fig.X].
 Now because there is no noise on the input image it feels like the output image is kinda blurry.
 ![yolo](https://github.com/fsoubes/FilterRank/blob/master/images/normalmedian.png)